 Exploring dashi soy sauce

-Egg Options
+Egg options

-In kamatama udon, three types of eggs are used: whole eggs, egg yolks, and onsen tamago (Japanese hot spring eggs).
-When using a whole egg, it becomes semi-cooked inside the noodles during the cooking process.
-Whether to use only the yolk is entirely a matter of personal taste, but it is recommended if you want to enjoy a richer egg flavor.
+When using a whole egg, it becomes partially cooked by the heat of the noodles during the mixing process.
+Whether to use only the yolk is entirely a matter of personal preference, though it is recommended if you want to enjoy a richer egg flavor.

 Common toppings